anupriyachhabra/p5-vehicle-detection/README.md

 cars in opposite direction.
 - I have changed the y_start and y_stop to not include the portion of image too close to horizon and too close to the car.
 This helped me to get rid of lots of false positives like trees and road signs.
+- Finally I have used a thresholded heatmap method and removed any detection which have less than `4` overlapping boxes.

 Following is an example of the final output of my pipeline.
 ![final output test1.jpg][image6]